PennyLaneAI/catalyst/README.md

 ## Trying Catalyst with PennyLane

-To get started using Catalyst JIT compiler from Python, check out our [quick start guide](https://docs.pennylane.ai/projects/catalyst/en/latest/dev/quick_start.html), as well as our various examples and tutorials in our [documentation](https://docs.pennylane.ai/projects/catalyst).
+To get started using the Catalyst JIT compiler from Python, check out our [quick start guide](https://docs.pennylane.ai/projects/catalyst/en/latest/dev/quick_start.html), as well as our various examples and tutorials in our [documentation](https://docs.pennylane.ai/projects/catalyst).